What is Nutritional Therapy?

 "I go to Sarah whenever I need a top up.
 I have usually have Reiki when my stress levels build up and am always glad I did. "

 I believe that each person is unique.
 I recommend personalised nutrition and lifestyle programmes rather than a ‘one size fits all’ approach.

-I have a background in science so can merge both holistic and scientific protocols to give you the best of both worlds.
+I have a background in science so use both holistic and scientific protocols to give you the best of both worlds.
 Training for 3 years for a Diploma in Nutrition, I have over 200 hours of clinical experience and a degree in science.
 As a Reiki therapist I can recommend Reiki for those who prefer a more gentle and relaxing approach.

 Nutritional therapy cannot be a replacement for medical diagnosis and I work alongside other healthcare professionals .
 If you already have a diagnosed condition, I recommend that you let your Doctor know you are seeing a nutritional therapist.